What You Need to Know

 How Much Does Health Insurance Cost in Washington?

-Washington residents paid less for a Marketplace health plan in 2019 than the year before.
-These are plans with an effective date of January 1, 2020.
+These are plans with an effective date of January 1, 2022.

 Washington Health Insurance Costs After Subsidies